Sente Technologies: Last projects

 The premier SAC-II game, Shrike Avenger, had been in development for three years but a complete game was still months away.
 Bally Sente replaced the original developer with Owen Rubin and gave him six weeks to make a playable game out of the unfinished prototype.
 While the arcade cabinet and motion control computer were complete and in-game graphics were nearly done the game itself was unfinished.
 Rubin quickly developed a playable "Last Starfigher" trainer type flight simulator and the game was put out on field tests.
 The game used a standard SAC-1 system connected to a powerful Motorola 68000 based motion control computer for motion feedback through the motorized environmental flight simulator cabinet.
 It earned very well on field tests but had some major problems.
 Patrons complained of dizziness (some even became ill), the motors were prone to burning out and one units safety system failed, tipping the unit over, dumping a patron on the floor and almost crushing them.
 Bally deemed the SAC-2 system too expensive to produce (estimated to be $10k a unit in 1986 dollars, easily five times a typical games price) and a possible liability so the project was canceled.

 A prototype of Shrike Avenger appeared at London's Amusement Trades Exhibition International (ATEI) show in early 1986.
 The game was well received at the show for its motion simulator cabinet, drawing comparisons to Sega's Space Harrier (1985) which was featured at the same show.
 Clare Edgeley of Computer and Video Games hailed both Space Harrier and Shrike Avengers as "crowd stoppers" due to their motion cockpit cabinets and she said they may have both stolen the show; Nintendo's Super Mario Bros.
 (1985) made its European debut at the same show, but did not draw as much attention as Space Harrier or Shrike Avenger.

 Sente's last project was the Sente Super System, also known as SAC-III.
 Based around a Commodore Amiga 500 computer the system was intended to provide a powerful and cheap way for operators to upgrade existing arcades to more modern hardware but was also planned to be sold as standalone units.
 Moonquake was the premier title for the system but for unknown reasons the Sente Super System was canceled and it never went into full production.
 Bally Sente filed for bankruptcy and folded up soon after.
 All assets were transferred to Bally's Midway division in 1988.
 Sente was known for producing a rather odd assortment of games over its tenure as well as using some unique control schemes.

-In addition, some of the company's games featured "missing children" ads in their attract modes, an uncommon feature in arcade games.
+Some of the company's games featured "missing children" ads in their attract modes, an uncommon feature in arcade games.
+The bulletins were programmed onto a chip that could be switched in less than half an hour, which would allow for the notices to be regularly updated; however, arcades rarely changed out the chips because Sente sold complete cabinets rather than individual components like the chip.